-- Execution time: measured in ms. - Time: the current timestamp of when the request is being made. - Version: the version of the Flask-application.
+- Duration: the duration of processing that request. - Time_requested: the current timestamp of when the request is being made. - Version_requested: the version of the Flask-application at the moment when the request arrived.
 This can either be retrieved via the CUSTOM_VERSION value, or via the GIT value.
 If both are configured, the GIT value is used. - group_by: An option to group the collected results.
 As most Flask applications have some kind of user management, this variable can be used to track the performance between different users.
 It is configured using the following command: